 Friendship Camps are day-long programs held in schools and occasionally other settings (orphanages, special-needs programs, etc.) and focus on teamwork, the strength found in a diverse group of people working together, and on the fun of tackling a shared challenge.
 We used music and drama exercises, conflict resolution and diversity training.
 We spent the day with the children playing together, singing together, sharing stories, creating art, and eating and laughing together.
 We give the children, the teachers in attendance that day, and the schools some gifts – including the gift of our time and love.

 Friendship Camps camps are for children ages 10-13 (and anyone else who shows up!), and are intended to help bring Healing, Hope & Peace, into their lives and their communities.
 Each camp held from 60 to 350+ students, with 10-20 teachers present at each.
-We expect to serve approximately 1,350 children during the 2014 IST.
+We expect to serve up to 1,400 children during the 2014 IST!

 CAMP NEW HOPE